Pweidemueller/fullRankMatrix/README.md

-If only a subset of all axes of a space show a significant association in the linear model fit, this could indicate that only a subset of linearly dependent columns that lie within the space spanned by the significantly associated axes drive this assocation.
+If only a subset of all axes of a space show a significant association in the linear model fit, this could indicate that only a subset of linearly dependent columns that lie within the space spanned by the significantly associated axes drive this association.
 This would require some more detailed investigation by the user that would be specific to the use case.